How Do Public Records Impact My Credit? Bankruptcy, Judgements, and Tax Liens

 It’s also worth noting that just because a tax lien or judgment isn’t on your credit reports doesn’t mean it can’t cause you problems.
 When you apply for a mortgage, for example, your lender may perform a public records search.
 If an unpaid judgment or tax lien shows up, you’ll probably have to deal with it before your application will be approved.

-How to Remove Public Records From Credit Reports
+How Do You Remove Public Records From Your Credit Reports?

 Are you worried about a tax lien or judgment appearing on your credit reports?
 Don’t be.
 The credit reporting agencies have already removed this information for you, a good outcome for your credit history.